MuKnSys/cryptocurrency-for-salesforce/README.md

 # Salesforce Project

 This is a basic demonstration Salesforce DX Project.
 Using the [SF CLI](https://developer.salesforce.com/tools/sfdxcli) tools, you can deploy to a Developer Edition Scratch Org.
+Our project will allow Salesforce administrators to make crypto payments from an enterprise Salesforce Org that resembles this one.

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.